GoodnessJSON/PiHole-Whitelist/README.md

 A community curated whitelist can be useful in situations where you run large blocklists above and beyond the standard lists.
 These may result in over-matching, and cause certain services (such as Google, Apple) to not work.

-Furthermore, you may like to have a slightly more 'permissive' network and run some of these optional lists, such as if you have users on your network who might otherwise be frustrated by restrictive lists.
+Furthermore, you may like to have a slightly more 'permissive' network and run either the optional or referral-sites list, such as if you have users on your network who might otherwise be frustrated by restrictive lists.

 ## <ins>What is your criteria for allowing items in the Whitelist?</ins>